 Child Developmental Stage: 6 to 18 months

-The Basics: The second chakra, located in the abdomen, lower back, and sexual organs, is related to the element water and to emotions and sexuality.
+The Basics: The sacral chakra, located in the abdomen, lower back, and sexual organs, is related to the element water and to emotions and sexuality.
 It connects children to others through feeling, desire, sensation, and movement.
 Ideally this chakra brings fluidity and grace, depth of feeling, and the ability to accept change.

 Signs of Deficiency in the Second Chakra

 - Holding the body rigid

 - Lack of excitement and enthusiasm

 - Overwhelmed and ruled by emotions (hysteria and wild tantrums)

 - motionally sensitive

 Emotional and mental issues related to the Second Chakra

 Health issues that may arise from Second Chakra imbalances